rust-lang/rust-wiki-backup/Constrained-types.md

 ## Other notes

 Typestate _has_ to happen after typechecking -- unless type inference has already occurred, we don't have access to information about which nodes have constrained types, and thus can't check the relevant constraints.

+## To Do (for Tim)

+I'm not even sure whether constrained types that aren't record types (e.g. `odd` above) actually work right now.
+So checking whether they work would be the first thing for me to do.